Choosing, Planting , Growing and Harvesting Culinary Herbs

 LOCATING THE HERB GARDEN

-It's wonderful living in the Modern Age.
+It’s wonderful living in the Modern Age.
 Fruits, vegetables and herbs can be flown in from all over the world at a reasonable cost.
-But, when you have the stove on and the pot ready, even the drive to the store is too far.
+But, when you have the stove on and the pot ready, even the drive to the store may be too far.
 There are three rules for deciding where to put your culinary herb garden.
 They are all about LOCATION, LOCATION LOCATION.

 The first rule of location is to plant your herb garden as close to the kitchen door as possible while still keeping in mind the other two rules below.
 Accessing your cooking herbs should be as easy as going to your pantry for that dried out and dusty stuff.
 A conveniently located culinary herb garden ensures you will use and enjoy your herbs daily.

 The second rule of location is to plant your kitchen garden in full sun.
 (If you live in a desert then afternoon shade is alright).
 Why, full sun?
-Herbs grown in full sun have denser foliage, darker color and higher levels of essential oils that provide the flavor you want.
+Herb plants grown in full sun have denser foliage, darker color and higher levels of essential oils that provide the flavor you want.
 A shady location promotes weak, elongated growth that is reaching for the sun.
 This growth is inferior in form and flavor and frequently attracts insect pests that would not be a problem in a sunny spot.

 IT STARTS WITH THE SOIL